giuliaviacava/swimsim/README.md

 ##What is a Dual Meet?##
 A dual meet is a head-to-head swim competition between exactly two teams.
 Swimmers compete across a set of standard events, and points are awarded based on finishing place.
 The team with the most total points at the end wins.
-Each swimmer may enter a maximum of 3 events.
+Each swimmer may enter a maximum of 3 events, and up to 4 swimmers per team may enter each individual event.

 Project Features